Digital Performance Analyst

 Use HTML wherever possible

 Statistical documents have historically been in downloadable formats such as PDF.
-But, PDFs can be unpredictable depending on how they’ve been tagged for accessibility.
+You shouldn’t publish PDFs as they are rarely accessible.

 Use sufficient colour contrast